-The LOAD macro instruction is used to ensure that a copy of the specified load module is in virtual storage in your region or job pack area if it was not preloaded into the link pack area.
-When a LOAD macro instruction is issued, the control program searches for the load module as discussed previously and brings a copy of the load module into the region if required.
+Use the LOAD macro instruction to ensure that a copy of the specified load module is in virtual storage.
+When a LOAD macro instruction is issued, the control program searches for the load module as discussed previously and, if required, brings a copy of the load module into virtual storage.
 When the control program returns control, register 0 contains the addressing mode and the virtual storage address of the entry point specified for the requested load module, and register 1 contains the length of the loaded module (in doublewords) and the authorization code in the high byte.
-Normally, the LOAD macro instruction is used only for a reenterable or serially reusable load module, since the load module is retained even though it is not in use.
+Because the load module is retained even though it is not in use, the LOAD macro instruction is normally used only for a reenterable or serially reusable load module.